CodeTogether-Inc/CodeTogether-Live/docs/docs/on-premises/turn-server.md

 :::note
 - You will need an SSL certificate for this server.
 - Please see [turnserver.conf](https://github.com/coturn/coturn/blob/master/examples/etc/turnserver.conf) for a more advanced example, along with documentation on the different configuration options.
-- You may need to change the network settings in the configuraton file, and in the subsequent `docker run` command based on your environment.
+- You may need to change the network settings in the configuration file and in the subsequent `docker run` command, based on your environment.
 :::

 ```bash